-2. Impact of COVID-19 on Canadian long-term care homes so far

-According to the 2016 Census, 425,755 Canadians live in long-term care or retirement homes as well as assisted living facilities.
-So far, we estimate there are between 13,360 to 14,860 of these residents (representing 3.1 to 3.5% of all residents in long-term care and retirement homes) have been infected with COVID-19, and 3,890 of them have died as a result.
-Much like populations in nursing homes in other countries, residents in Canada's long-term care homes are frail and at the highest risk of experiencing severe symptoms and death from COVID-19.
+2. Impact of COVID-19 on Canadian long-term care homes so far these residents (representing 3.1 to 3.5% of all residents in long-term care and retirement homes) have been infected with COVID-19, and 3,890 of them have died as a result.
+Much like populations in nursing homes in other countries, residents in Canada's long-term care homes are frail and at the highest risk of experiencing severe symptoms and death from COVID-19.2